open-telemetry/opentelemetry-dotnet/examples/AspNetCore/README.md

 ## Running the example

-Running instances of the following services are required to view exports:
+Running instances of the following services are required to view the exported
+data:

 * Jaeger
 * OTEL Collector